mobizt/FirebaseClient/README.md

 FIREBASE_ASYNC_QUEUE_LIMIT // For maximum async queue limit setting for an async client.
 FIREBASE_PRINTF_PORT // For Firebase.printf debug port.
 FIREBASE_PRINTF_BUFFER // Firebase.printf buffer size.
 FIREBASE_SESSION_TIMEOUT // For TCP session timeout in seconds.
-The default TCP session timeout is 180 seconds (3 minutes)
+The default TCP session timeout is 150 seconds
 ```

 You can assign the optional build options using one of the following methods.